Aditiap/OS_CA2_11607994/README.md

 Place your PHP files in the "HTDocs" folder located under the "XAMMP" folder on your C: drive.
 The file path is "C:\xampp\htdocs" for your Web server.
 Make sure your PHP files are saved as such; they must have the ".php" file extension.

-now copy these lines and paste:
+now copy these lines and paste:<br/>
 Localhost/post_job <br/>
 Localhost/get_job <br/>